-- Instagram: Visual-based platform, that means video and photo ads works best here.
+- Instagram: Visual-based platform, which means video and photo ads work best here.
 The more creative your videos and photos are, the more results you’ll get.

 - LinkedIn: The demographic here is very specific: professionals and businesses.
 If your company is a B2B, this is the best platform to advertise.